awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-mount-cmd-general.md

 # Additional Mounting Considerations<a name="mounting-fs-mount-cmd-general"></a>

-When mounting your Amazon EFS file system on an Amazon EC2 instance, note the following additional considerations:
+When you mount your Amazon EFS file system on an Amazon EC2 instance, the following considerations apply:
-+ We recommend the following default Linux mount option values:
++ We recommend the following default values for mount options on Linux:

   ```
   rsize=1048576